-- (b) These contingent stock performance awards granted in February 2016, are reflected at the target number of shares for such awards, even though the performance period will not end until December 2018 and there is no assurance that the target amounts, or even the threshold amounts, will be earned under these awards. - (c) These contingent stock performance awards granted in March 2017, are reflected at the target number of shares for such awards, even though the performance period will not end until December 2019 and there is no assurance that the target amounts, or even the threshold amounts, will be earned under these awards. - (d) Comprised of restricted stock units granted on February 11, 2015 which cliff vest on the three-year anniversary of the date of grant provided the recipient continues employment with the Company through that date. - (e) Comprised of restricted stock units granted on February 23, 2016, of which one third vested on February 23, 2017, and the remainder will vest in two equal installments on each of February 23, 2018 and February 23, 2019, provided the recipient continues employment with the Company through the applicable vesting dates. - (f) Comprised of restricted stock units granted on February 21, 2017 which will vest in three equal installments on the first three anniversaries of the date of grant, provided the recipient continues employment with the Company through the applicable vesting dates. - (g) One third of these options vested on February 11, 2016, one third vested on February 11, 2017, and the remaining options will vest on February 11, 2018, subject to the optionee's continued employment with the Company through those dates. - (h) One third of these options vested on February 23, 2017, and the remaining options will vest in two equal installments on February 23, 2018 and February 23, 2019, subject to the optionee's continued employment with the Company through those dates. - (i) One third of these options will vest on each of February 21, 2018, February 21, 2019 and February 21, 2020, subject to the optionee's continued employment with the company through those dates - (j) The amounts were computed by multiplying the number of shares by the closing share price of \$90.89 on December 29, 2017, the last trading day of the Company's 2017 fiscal year.
+(b) These contingent stock performance awards granted in March 2017 are reflected at the target number of shares for such awards, even though the performance period will not end until December 2019 and there is no assurance that the targets amounts, or even the threshold amounts, will be earned under these awards.

+- (c) These contingent stock performance awards granted in March 2018 are reflected at the target number of shares for such awards, even though the performance period will not end until December 2020 and there is no assurance that the targets amounts, or even the threshold amounts, will be earned under these awards. - (d) Comprised of restricted stock units granted on February 23, 2016, of which one third vested on February 23, 2017, one third vested on February 23, 2018 and the remainder will vest on February 23, 2019, provided the recipient continues employment with the Company through the applicable vesting dates. - (e) Comprised of restricted stock units granted on February 21, 2017, of which one third vested on February 21, 2018 and the remainder will vest in two equal installments on February 21, 2019 and February 21, 2020, provided the recipient continues employment with the Company through the applicable vesting dates. - (f) Comprised of restricted stock units granted on February 20, 2018 which will vest in three equal installments on the first three anniversaries of the date of grant, provided the recipient continues employment with the Company through the applicable vesting dates. - (g) One third of these options vested on February 23, 2017, one third vested on February 23, 2018 and the remainder will vest of February 23, 2019, subject to the optionee's continued employment with the Company through those dates. - (h) One third of these options vested on February 21, 2018, and the remainder will vest in two equal installments on February 21, 2019 and February 21, 2020, subject to the optionee's continued employment with the Company through those dates. - (i) One third of these options will vest on each of February 20, 2020, February 20, 2021 and February 20, 2022, subject to the optionee's continued employment with the Company through those dates. - (j) The amounts were computed by multiplying the number of shares by the closing share price of \$81.13 on December 28, 2018, the last trading day of the Company's 2018 fiscal year.

-The following table sets forth information concerning aggregate option exercises, vesting of restricted stock and stock earned pursuant to contingent stock performance awards during the 2017 fiscal year for the Named Executive Officers.
-Contingent stock performance awards earned in February 2017 for the 2014-2016 performance period are reflected in the table below.
-Contingent stock performance awards earned in February 2018 for the 2015-2017 performance period are not reflected in this table and will be reflected in next year's table.
-For Mr. Goldner, the shares acquired on vesting include the shares earned on December 31, 2017 pursuant to the vesting of his restricted stock unit awards granted in 2013 and 2014.
+The following table sets forth information concerning aggregate option exercises, vesting of restricted stock and stock earned pursuant to contingent stock performance awards during the 2018 fiscal year for the Named Executive Officers.
+Contingent stock performance awards earned in February 2018 for the 2015-2017 performance period are reflected in the table below.
+Contingent stock performance awards earned in February 2019 for the 2016-2018 performance period are not reflected in this table and will be reflected in next year's table.